NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 |   :wisps_role = "OM_phenomenonTime";
 |   :_ChunkSizes = 93, 8; // int

 OM_phenomenonTimeInstant has two dimensions.
 The first dimension matches LeadTime, and the second tracks the forecast cycle.
-Again, the attribute wisps_role designates the function on this variable.
-There are three other variables with similar names and functions.
+Again, the attribute wisps_role designates the function of this variable.
+There are three other variables with similar names and functions--OM_PhenomenonTimeInstant1, OM_PhenomenonTimeInstant2, and OM_PhenomenonTimeInstant3.
 As with LeadTime, they are used to care for use cases such as 3-, 6-, and 12-hourly time steps.